louishust/docs/op-guide/configuration.md

 ### --log-file
 + the log file
 + default: ""
 + If this flag is not set, logs will be written to stderr.
-Otherwise, logs will be stored in the log file which will be automatically rotated every day.
+Otherwise, logs will be stored in the corresponding file.
+Every day, logs will automatically rotate a new file and then rename and backup the old file.

 ### --config